rsyslog/rsyslog/source/configuration/modules/omrelp.rst

 match on any one of these names is considered good and permits the peer to talk to rsyslog.

-The permittedn names or fingerprints are configured via `TLS.PermittedPeer`.
+The permitted names or fingerprints are configured via `TLS.PermittedPeer`.